The-Doraemonians/Brocc_Li/README.md

 ## Test questions

-to test the usage, u may use the following prompt example:
+To test the usage, u may use the following basic profile information as a prompt example (age, gender, height, weight, personal goal):
 ```
 I am a 30-year-old female, 165 cm tall and weigh 62 kg.
 My goal is to lose weight.
 I live in Berlin, Germany, and I don't want to travel more than 2 km for groceries.